 Infratil acquired its 66% interest in Wellington Airport when the Crown sold its shareholding in 1998.
 Wellington City Council owns 34%.

-Wellington Airport has announced its unaudited results for the six months ended 30 September 2017 with an EBITDAF before subvention payment 1 of $47.3 million up 8.2% from the prior period.
-Net loss after tax was $1.7 million up from a loss of $5.0 million in the prior period.
+Wellington Airport has announced its unaudited results for the six months ended 30 September 2018 with an EBITDAF before subvention payment of $49.6 million, up 4.8% from the prior period.
+The net loss after tax was $2.1 million, compared to a net loss of $1.7 million in the prior period.

 © Copyright Infratil